 (Chronic Lymphatic Leukemia)

-Incidence of CLL increases with age; 75% of cases are diagnosed in patients > 60 yr.
+The incidence of chronic lymphocytic leukemia increases with age; 75% of cases are diagnosed in patients > 60 yr.
 CLL is twice as common in men.
 Although the cause is unknown, some cases appear to have a hereditary component.
-CLL is rare in Japan and China and does not seem to increase among Japanese expatriates in the US, suggesting a genetic factor.
+CLL is rare in Japan and China, and the incidence does not seem to be increased among Japanese expatriates in the US, suggesting the importance of genetic factors.
 CLL is more common among Jews of Eastern European descent.

 In about 98% of cases, CD5+ B cells undergo malignant transformation, with lymphocytes initially accumulating in the bone marrow and then spreading to lymph nodes and other lymphoid tissues, eventually inducing splenomegaly and hepatomegaly.
 As CLL progresses, abnormal hematopoiesis results in anemia, neutropenia, thrombocytopenia, and decreased immunoglobulin production.
 Many patients develop hypogammaglobulinemia and impaired antibody response, perhaps related to increased T-suppressor cell activity.
 Patients have increased susceptibility to autoimmune disease characterized by immunohemolytic anemias (usually Coombs test–positive) or thrombocytopenia and a modest increase in risk of developing other cancers.